Kristin Dattilo

-Kristin Dattilo (born November 30, 1970) is an American television actress, known for playing manager Yola Gaylen on The Chris Isaak Show from 2001 to 2004 and detective Barbara Gianna in season 3 of Dexter.
+Kristin Dattilo is an American television actress, known for playing manager Yola Gaylen on The Chris Isaak Show from 2001 to 2004 and detective Barbara Gianna in season 3 of Dexter.

 Early life

-Dattilo was born in Kankakee, Illinois.
-She is the sister of fellow actor Bryan Dattilo.
+Dattilo has two brothers, one of whom is actor Bryan Dattilo.
+Her hometown is Kankakee, Illinois.

 Career

 She played the character Nikki Chandler in the 1990 horror film Mirror, Mirror.
 In 1999, she was Ross Geller's love interest in an episode of Friends.
 She appeared on an episode of CSI: Crime Scene Investigation, and three episodes of Tracey Takes On..., and made many other television appearances, including Beverly Hills, 90210, Hull High, Angel, Grounded for Life, Veronica Mars and Two and a Half Men.

-Dattilo played the titular character in the music video of Aerosmith's 1989 song "Janie's Got a Gun".
+Dattilo played the titular character in the music video for Aerosmith's 1989 song "Janie's Got a Gun".